Abeautifulsnow/awesomeLibrary/README.md

 * [spacedrive](https://github.com/spacedriveapp/spacedrive) - Spacedrive is an open source cross-platform file explorer, powered by a virtual distributed filesystem written in Rust.
 * [curlconverter](https://github.com/curlconverter/curlconverter) - Transpile curl commands into Python, JavaScript and 26 other languages
 * [code-inspector](https://github.com/zh-lx/code-inspector) - Click the dom on the page, it will open your IDE and position the cursor to the source code location of the dom.
+* [mathlive](https://github.com/arnog/mathlive) - A web component for easy math input
+* [compute-engine](https://github.com/cortex-js/compute-engine) - An engine for symbolic manipulation and numeric evaluation of math formulas expressed with MathJSON

 ### JavaScript
 * [chalk](https://github.com/chalk/chalk) 终端字符串样式(带颜色显示)